javiermontanana/grade5theory/_af-ornaments/ornaments.md

 ### Trill

-note above:
+A trill is a quick repeated alternation between the written note and the upper note.

-ababababababa
+It is written as a note with the symbol tr above it.

-sometimes a resolution with the note under
+It is performed as a quick alternation between the two notes, perhaps something like this:

 ### Mordent:

 A mordent is like a one-turn trill.
-So we will go from the main to the upper note, then back to the main note.
+So it is a single alternation between two notes.

-But for mordents, we will distinguish between 2 types:
+But in the case of mordents, we will have two types: upper mordent lower mordent

-Upper mordent and lower mordent.
+As the names suggest, the upper mordent goes to the note above the written note, and the lower mordent goes to the one below.

 ### Turn

-A turn is indicated by this sign:
+A turn takes us above and below the written note.

-A turn takes us above and below the main note.
+A turn is indicated by the sign:

 The notes follow the shape of the sign.
 This may help you remember how it is performed.

 The rhythm may vary -